c-luu/c-luu.github.io/_posts/2016-04-28-vim-config-management-novice.md

 tags: [git, vim]
 ---

-If you're just getting into customizing your Vim configurations and using them across multiple boxes, this post may help you.
+If you're new to Vim and just getting into customizing your Vim configurations and using them across multiple boxes, this post may help you.

 ### Vim/ text editors
-Vim is a lightweight, [ubiquitous][vim-download] text editor that I use when I'm working on *nix boxes.
+Vim is a lightweight, [ubiquitous][vim-download] text editor that I use for code and text editing.

 ### Working with configs